Sebastianhju/Runeterra-5e/2.0/Rares.md

 - 5000 Gold
 - Attunement

-**Shipwrecker**: Whenever you move you gain a speed of momentum for every feet you move, up to a maximum of 120.
-Whenever you hit a creature with a melee attack you consume all charges of momentum, dealing 2d6 additional damage and reducing their speed by 10 feet for every 60th stack of momentum you have.
+**Shipwrecker**: Whenever you move you gain a stack of momentum for every feet you move, up to a maximum of 120.
+Whenever you hit a creature with a melee attack you consume all charges of momentum, dealing 1d6 additional damage and reducing their speed by 10 feet for every 40th stack of momentum you have.

 **Health**: You gain maximum hit points equal to your level